sphr2k/speedport-pro-reboot/README.md

 * Change router IP and password (`###router-password###`) in `speedport-reboot.js`
 * Adapt and install `systemd` service & timer (or use `cron` if you prefer)

+## Dependencies

+The Buildkite [Puppeteer Docker container](https://hub.docker.com/r/buildkite/puppeteer/) is used to run the script.

 ## Compatibilty

 Tested with router firmware v4.0 (120133.4.0.022.3)